Behold the Man, La Ópera de Cecilia: Act 1

-Act II
+Act 2

-Act II opens rife with rumors that the fresco's restoration has gone awry.
+Act 2 opens rife with rumors that the fresco's restoration has gone awry.
 Agitated townspeople gather in the church to find the priest nervously guarding the veiled fresco.
-With a deft touch, Arturo lifts the drape to the great horror of those assembled, revealing Cecilia's failed attempt, before taking a selfie with the new “Ecce” which he posts to Facebook.
+With a deft touch, Arturo lifts the drape to the great horror of those assembled, revealing Cecilia's failed attempt, before taking a selfie with the new Ecce which he posts to Facebook.
 As a mob forms to find Cecilia, the priest slyly reminds her that she has sworn an oath to not divulge its authorship.
 But when confronted by her son, Cecilia quickly confesses to the crime.
-Alerted to the growing controversy via the internet, swarms of curious tourists descend on Borja to experience “Potato Head Jesus,” for themselves.
-And as the town reels from the global humiliation, Arturo suggests they make the best of a bad situation and adapt the “Ecce Homo into a marketable brand.
+Alerted to the growing controversy via the internet, swarms of curious tourists descend on Borja to experience "Potato Head Jesus", for themselves.
+And as the town reels from the global humiliation, Arturo suggests they make the best of a bad situation and adapt the Ecce Homo into a marketable brand.
 Factions form of those in agreement with this strategy and those opposed.
-Adriana is aghast at the crass, commercial proceedings, in conflict with her husband, Marcos, who’s delighted to see his hotel fully booked.
+Adriana is aghast at the crass, commercial proceedings, in conflict with her husband, Marcos, who is delighted to see his hotel fully booked.
 Cecilia accepts responsibility for the botched job while the priest reveals that the money he was given to pay for the restoration was not used in a nefarious way, but to support an aged friend in the local nursing home.
-The mayor and the townspeople forgive Cecilia, hailing her the town’s new hero, as she forgives them for their cruel initial response.
-Finally able to reimburse his mother’s loan, Marcos reconciles with Cecilia and the opera ends with the ghost of Artist Martinez releasing his earthly ties and moving on.
-For the finale, the full ensemble sings “God Chose,” with lyrics from 1st Corinthians, verses 26–28.Brothers and sisters, think of what you were when you were called.
+The mayor and the townspeople forgive Cecilia, hailing her the town's new hero, as she forgives them for their cruel initial response.
+Finally able to reimburse his mother's loan, Marcos reconciles with Cecilia and the opera ends with the ghost of Artist Martinez releasing his earthly ties and moving on.
+For the finale, the full ensemble sings "God Chose", with lyrics from 1st Corinthians, verses 26–28.

+Brothers and sisters, think of what you were when you were called.
 Not many of you were wise by human standards; not many were influential; not many were of noble birth.
-27But God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.
-28God chose the lowly things of this world and the despised things—and the things that are not—to nullify the things that are.
+27 But God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.
+28 God chose the lowly things of this world and the despised things—and the things that are not—to nullify the things that are.